Nonspecific Methods of Infection Prevention Among Medical Staff

 Chapter Information

-Exposure to biologic agents is one of the primary occupational hazards in health-care facilities.
-Preventive measures are selected based on the evaluation of occupational risk, which includes, among others, class of harmful biologic materials; type, degree, and duration of exposure; and risk associated with the type of work performed.
+Exposure to biologic agents is one of the primary occupational hazards in health care facilities.
+Preventive measures are selected based on the evaluation of occupational risk, which includes, among others, the class of harmful biologic materials; type, degree, and duration of exposure; and risk associated with the type of work performed.

-Personal protective equipment (PPE) is a crucial component in the hierarchy of controls to protect health-care providers (HCPs).
-Additional precautions are selected depending on the pathogen transmission routes and should be immediately taken if infection is suspected.
+Personal protective equipment (PPE) is a crucial component in the hierarchy of controls to protect health care providers (HCPs).
+Additional precautions are selected depending on the pathogen transmission routes and should be immediately taken if a transmissible infection is suspected.

 Respiratory Protection (Masks)Top

-Masks and respirators protect against respiratory pathogens that transmit through respiratory particles of various sizes, from very small (historically considered “aerosol” if diameter <5 microm) to larger droplets and splashes.
+Masks and respirators protect against infectious respiratory particles (IRPs) of various sizes, from very small (historically considered “aerosol” if diameter <5 microm) to larger particles and splashes.

-Masks used in everyday practice are divided into several categories based on their filtering properties and shape (Figure 1).
+Masks and respirators used in everyday practice are divided into several categories based on their filtering properties and shape (Figure 1).
 The most commonly used category is half-masks, which includes medical or surgical masks and respirators: N95 (European equivalent: filtering facepiece 2 [FFP2]) and N99 (European equivalent: FFP3).
-The latter is rarely used in health-care settings.
+N99 respirators are rarely used in health care settings.
 The distinction between N95 and N99 and FFP2 and FFP3, respectively, is based on the filtering effectiveness and total inward leakage (the maximal proportion of particles that enter the mask due to incorrect adjustment and/or leaking of exhalation valves, if present).
-Full-face respirators are rarely used in health-care settings and include reusable respirators with replaceable filters (Figure 2, panel C).
-These full-face respirators are more comfortable and can be used, for example, in the case of long exposure time, but they are more challenging for donning and doffing and must be decontaminated after each use.
+Full-face respirators are rarely used in health care settings and include reusable respirators with replaceable filters (Figure 2, panel C).
+These full-face respirators are more comfortable and can be used, for example, in the case of long exposure time or by an HCP with a beard, but they are more challenging for donning and doffing and must be decontaminated after each use.

 The choice of PPE for specific medical procedures and settings as well as its maximum time of use depend on filtration features, additional properties influencing the permeability of the material, and shape of the mask.
-If a mask must be worn for a long time, it should be replaced with a new one when it becomes wet, or when breathing becomes difficult.
-Nonmedical masks (made of fabric) can be used to limit transmission of droplet infections in the community, but they should not be treated as an alternative to medical masks or worn by HCPs.
+If a mask must be worn for a long time, it should be replaced with a new one when it becomes wet or when breathing becomes difficult.
+Nonmedical masks (made of fabric) are not considered an alternative to medical masks or worn by HCPs due to their lower level of protection.

 Medical Masks

 Two-layer or 3-layer medical (or surgical) masks (half-masks) with ties or ear loops (Figure 1, panel A) can be subclassified into 3 subcategories based on their filtration activity and level of fluid resistance.
 These masks trap potentially infectious biologic materials on their outer surface and therefore protect the respiratory tract of a noninfected person from pathogens that may invade the mucosa.
-Medical masks protect primarily against pathogen-containing droplets and splash into the oral and nasal mucosa.
-Although protection from small respiratory particles (aerosols) can be improved by choosing well-fitting medical masks (as the material itself has excellent filtration properties), fit-tested respirators are more protective against inhalation of these small respiratory particles and should be used for “airborne precautions,” while medical/surgical masks should be used to prevent what has been historically referred to as droplet infections.
-In addition, medical masks worn by individuals with respiratory infection reduce the spread of infectious particles and serve as source control.
+Medical masks protect primarily against pathogen-containing larger IRPs from gaining access into the oral and nasal mucosa.
+Although protection from smaller IRPs can be improved by choosing well-fitting medical masks (as the material itself has excellent filtration properties), fit-tested respirators are more protective against inhalation of these small respiratory particles and should be used for “airborne precautions,” while medical/surgical masks should be used to prevent what has been historically referred to as droplet infections.
+In addition, medical masks worn by individuals with respiratory infection can reduce the spread of IRPs and serve as source control.
 Therefore, patients infected with respiratory pathogens (via historic droplet or airborne routes) should wear such masks during contact with other persons and during transport.

 Respirators

 Respirators (Figure 1, panel B, Figure1, panel C, and Figure 1, panel D) are designed to snugly fit to the face and filter the entire inhaled air.
-While the European FFP2 and FFP3 do not require fit testing, the North American N95 respirators require regular fit testing.
+While the European FFP2 and FFP3 do not need to be fit tested, the North American N95 respirators require regular fit testing.

 Wearing (Donning) and Using Masks

 A mask should snugly fit to the face and cover the mouth and nose.
 Fit can be improved, for example, with the knot and tuck procedure as per the Centers for Disease Control and Prevention (CDC) (video available at youtube.com).
 A mask that covers only the mouth and leaves the nose exposed does not fulfill its function.
 Adjust its shape by pressing the metal clip along the upper edge of the mask against the nasal bridge.
-After donning and adjusting the shape of a respirator, make sure that it fits closely to the face.
+Similarly, the fit of respirators should be controlled with a seal check.
 Avoid touching or pulling the mask down (eg, under your nose or chin) while wearing it.
 Disinfect your hands before donning and after doffing the mask and every time you touch the outer surface of the mask (which should be treated as contaminated).
-Replace the mask with a new one if it gets damaged or potentially contaminated.
+Replace the mask with a new one if it gets damaged, damp, or potentially contaminated.
 Remove the mask in a way that minimizes the risk of contaminating the hands and other parts of the body.
 Avoid touching the front part of the mask.
 After doffing the mask, place it in a medical waste bin and disinfect the hands.
 Masks used by patients and medical personnel should be treated as contaminated materials.

 Instructions on wearing (donning) and removing (doffing) the mask: Figure 3 and Figure 4.